spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 - [ ] Created a public repository with the name `spectro-images` in your OCI registry.
 You can use a different if you prefer.

-- [ ] Authenticated with your OCI registry and aquired credentials to both respositories.
+- [ ] Authenticated with your OCI registry and acquired credentials to both repositories.

 - [ ] Download the Certificate Authority (CA) certificate from your OCI registry.